sureshmangs/Build-Your-Own-X/Huffman-Encoder-Decoder/C++/README.md

 - This file acts as the user interface for the compression and decompression operations, ensuring proper execution and data display.

-## Write Your Own Compression Tool
+## Build Your Own Compression Tool

 This challenge is to build your own compression tool.

-This challenge corresponds to the "Write Your Own Compression Tool" [Coding Challenges series by John Crickett](https://codingchallenges.fyi/challenges/challenge-huffman).
+This challenge corresponds to the "Build Your Own Compression Tool" [Coding Challenges series by John Crickett](https://codingchallenges.fyi/challenges/challenge-huffman).